 Born into a musical family in rural, northern Wisconsin, Heidi began her piano studies as early as four years old and harp studies at seven years.
 Through her years of musical training, she eventually took up studies in voice, oboe, organ, jazz piano, saxophone, mallet percussion, and guitar.
 She started composing at the age of 18 and fully began her composition training her junior year of college.
-She graduated magna cum laude from the University of Wisconsin – Eau Claire with a Bachelor of Music Degree in Composition.
-Her previous composition instructors include J. Michael Roy, Ethan Wickman, and Chia-Yu Hsu.
-In the spring of 2016, Heidi earned her Masters degree from Roosevelt University – Chicago College of Performing Arts where she studyed with Stacy Garrop and Kyong Mee Choi.
+She earned degrees in composition from the University of Wisconsin – Eau Claire (BM) and Roosevelt University – Chicago College of Performing Arts (MM).
+Her previous composition instructors include Stacy Garrop, Kyong Mee Choi, Ethan Wickman, and Chia-Yu Hsu, and J. Michael Roy.

-In her free time, Heidi enjoys binge-watching Netflix, traveling, and spending time and making music with friends.
-She is a member of ASCAP, Pi Kappa Lambda, International Alliance for Women in Music, and the American Composers Forum.
+In the free time she has, Heidi enjoys making friends with the dogs that live in her building.
+She is a proud member of ASCAP, Pi Kappa Lambda, International Alliance for Women in Music, and the American Composers Forum.